btcpayserver/btcpayserver-doc/FAQ/FAQ-ServerSettings.md

 SMTP Username: (your Gmail username)
 SMTP Password: (your Gmail password)
 ```
+For gmail it's important to allow access from less secure apps.
+To enable go to: Manage Your Google Account > Security > Allow Less Secure Apps (On).
+Also note Google may automatically turn off this setting if it’s not being used.
+If your smtp has stopped working, check this setting is not off.

 If by any chance you have 2-step verification added to your gmail account, [visit this article](https://support.google.com/mail/answer/185833?hl=en).

+Use the test email feature in BTCPay to verify your emails are being sent properly.
+If you are seeking a more reliable smtp service for your business needs, consider using a dedicated mail service like Mailgun.

 ### How to SSH into my BTCPay running on VPS?
 Follow these instructions to connect via [SSH into your virtual machine](https://github.com/JeffVandrewJr/patron/blob/master/SSH.md).